-Before 2001, more than 750,000 children died every year from measles, a highly contagious virus, whose symptoms include a high fever, severe skin rash, and a cough.
+Before 2001, more than 750,000 children died every year from measles, a highly contagious virus whose symptoms include high fever and a severe skin rash.

-In developing countries, measles kills about 5% of children who catch it, though this rate may be as high as 25% among the displaced, malnourished, or those with poor access to health care.
-By weakening the immune system, measles can also lead to other health problems such as pneumonia, blindness, diarrhoea, and encephalitis.
+In populations with large numbers of displaced people, malnourishment and poor access to health services, up to 10% of measles cases result in death.
+By weakening the immune system, measles can also lead to other health problems such as pneumonia, blindness, diarrhoea and encephalitis.

-Measles is entirely preventable with immunisation, using a safe, effective and relatively inexpensive vaccine that has existed for almost half a century.
+Measles is entirely preventable with immunisation, using a safe, effective and relatively inexpensive vaccine that has existed for more than half a century.

 Each child should be reached with two doses of the measles vaccine.
-The second dose can be given through routine immunisation programmes or Supplementary immunization activities (catch-up campaigns).
+The second dose can be given through routine immunisation programmes or through supplementary immunisation activities (catch-up campaigns).

 There is a resurgence of measles in Africa, reinforcing the importance of stronger routine immunisation services and timely measles campaigns.